keptn-sandbox/trello-service/README.md

 # Keptn Trello Service

+> :warning: This service is now deprecated and will no longer receive support / updates.
+>
+> Author recommends you use the Trello webhook integration (found [here](https://keptn.sh/docs/integrations/) [search for "trello"] ) as it is much more flexible

 This Keptn Service integrates Atlassian Trello with Keptn.

 This keptn service creates cards on Trello boards when a keptn evaluation (`sh.keptn.event.start-evaluation`) is performed.
 The service subscribes to the following keptn events: